Limited Submission Process

 - Investigators’ track record of successful planning and development of competitive proposals for submission to external sponsors

 Feedback for authors of both successful and unsuccessful internal competition proposals may be available from the review committee.
-Additional resources, such as advice from key administrators and proposal development support from the VPR office, may be offered for those researchers whose proposals are chosen to go forward.
+Additional resources, such as advice from key administrators and proposal development support from OVPR, may be offered for those researchers whose proposals are chosen to go forward.

 PI Responsibilities after having been selected to represent The University of Texas at Austin as an internal competition nominee